bcaccinolo/fischer/README.md

 OK - format time in minute format

-> - clean the exit on Ctrl-C
+OK - clean the exit on Ctrl-C

 - command line style